mbeddr/mps-platform-docs/src/doc/docs/about/editing_this_guide.md

 # Editing this guide

 This guide uses [MkDocs](https://www.mkdocs.org/) + [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
+The markdown version is [Python-Markdown](https://python-markdown.github.io/).
 [This page](https://squidfunk.github.io/mkdocs-material/reference/) contains the reference for the material theme.
 Install extra MkDocs plugins in build.gradle + mkdocs.yml.

 If you are using IntelliJ for editing, it is recommended to install the plugin [Grazie Professional](https://plugins.jetbrains.com/plugin/16136-grazie-professional) for spell checking.